Office of Nursing Services (ONS)

 Oncology Clinical Nurse Advisor

 Lori Hoffman Hogg, MS, RN, CNS, AOCN ® is the VHA National Oncology Clinical Advisor for the Office of Nursing Services and Chair of the Oncology Nursing Field Advisory Committee (ONC-FAC).
 Currently the National Program Manager, Prevention Policy for the VHA National Center for Health Promotion and Disease Prevention- NCP (10P4N) Durham, NC, she has also served as the Cancer Program Director at the Albany Stratton VA Medical Center in Upstate, New York.
-Lori holds a Master’s of Science Degree in Nursing and Clinical Nurse Specialist in Adult Health from the State University of New York Health Science Center.
-She is an Advanced Oncology Certified Nurse by the ONCC.
-She has worked for the VA for over 19 years and is a graduate of the VHA Executive Career Field Development Program.
+Lori holds a Master’s of Science Degree in Nursing and Clinical Nurse Specialist in Adult Health.
+She is an Advanced Oncology Certified Nurse by the ONCC and is a graduate of the VHA Executive Career Field Development Program.
 Nationally, she has served as planning committee member and faculty for the VHA Cancer Care Collaborative and Co-Director for the VHA Surgical and Specialty Care Collaborative for Medicine.
-She is consultant to the Patient Care Services ONC-FAC and is a member of the VHA Radiation Oncology Field Advisory Committee and Radiation Palliative Care Task Force.
-Lori serves on the VHA Executive Comprehensive End of Life Care Committee and the National Center for Ethics in HealthCare Life Sustaining Treatment Advisory Board along with the National Goals of Care Conversation Project.
+She is a liaison member to the Specialty Care Services ONC-FAC and serves on the VHA National Radiation Oncology Safety Committee and Radiation Palliative Care Task Force.
+Lori was a charter member of National Center for Ethics in HealthCare Life Sustaining Treatment Advisory Board for the National Goals of Care Conversation Project.
 She served for six years as an appointed member to the National Academies of Sciences Health and Medicine Division’s National Cancer Policy Forum.
 She currently serves on the NCI’s Healthy People 2030 Cancer Workgroup and received the NIH National Cancer Institute Director’s Award of Merit in recognition of outstanding leadership and contributions to the development of National Cancer Health Objectives for Healthy People 2030.